gautamp8/rest-and-go/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/jokamjohn/bucket_api?branch=master)](https://bettercodehub.com/)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/cfda51ef2f8946639eb34b11fa8b5480)](https://www.codacy.com/app/jokamjohn/bucket_api?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jokamjohn/bucket_api&amp;utm_campaign=Badge_Grade)

 This API is a pretty basic implementation of an online(e-commerce) store.
-It enables you to perform basic CRUD(CREATE, READ, UPDATE and DELETE) operations and SEARCH on a predefined database of products.
-Only Authenticated users can Add, Update and Delete products from database.
+- You can perform basic CRUD(CREATE, READ, UPDATE and DELETE) operations
+- SEARCH on a predefined database of products.
+- Only Authenticated users can Add, Update and Delete products from database.
+- - Authentication is based on JWT(JSON web Tokens) Tokens

-API is backed by a Mongodb database hosted on [mLab](https://mLab.com) which contains the predefined list of products.
-Authentication is based on JWT(JSON web Tokens) Tokens
+- API is backed by a predefined MongoDB database hosted on [mLab](https://mLab.com)

-If you want to try directly, API is also deployed on [Heroku](https://www.heroku.com) - https://gruesome-monster-22811.herokuapp.com/
+- This API also lives on [Heroku](https://www.heroku.com) - https://gruesome-monster-22811.herokuapp.com/

-See [API Documentation]((#api-documentation)) below on how to use it.
+See [API Documentation and Usage](#api-documentation-and-usage) below on how to use it.

 ## Directory Structure
 ```